bitcart/bitcart-sdk/examples/atomic_tipbot/README.md

 Code is formatted using black, checked with flake8.
 Below are some comments regarding what is what.

-### BitcartCC
+### Bitcart

-BitcartCC is main in this example, it is used for all bot functions(generate invoice, wait for invoice payment, withdraw, etc.)
+Bitcart is main in this example, it is used for all bot functions(generate invoice, wait for invoice payment, withdraw, etc.)

-[BitcartCC Python SDK](https://pypi.org/project/bitcart) is used to make BitcartCC usage easy.
-It internally connects to BitcartCC daemon.
+[Bitcart Python SDK](https://pypi.org/project/bitcart) is used to make Bitcart usage easy.
+It internally connects to Bitcart daemon.

-Look at # bitcart: comments in code to find things related to BitcartCC.
+Look at # bitcart: comments in code to find things related to Bitcart.
 As you can see, it is quite simple, but let's recap it.

 To use any coins you need, simply import them from `bitcart`, in case of bitcoin: